Li toppled and Djokovic tumbles on Wimbledon's grass

 “I‘m not getting out of here.
 I think this year has been a great year for me.
 I’ve had some tough losses, but I’ve learned a lot from them ...
 I‘m proud of myself for what I‘m achieving on the court.”

-Third seed Murray produced an accomplished display of all-court tennis, triumphing on his fourth match point on his Spanish opponent’s serve in one hour 35 minutes.
+Third seed Murray produced an accomplished display of all-court tennis, triumphing on his fourth match point on his Spannish opponent’s serve in one hour 35 minutes.

 “There were a few things I could do better but it’s been a good first week,” said Murray, who has yet to drop a set.
 After last year’s title and the Olympic success in 2012 Murray is now on a 16-match winning streak at Wimbledon.